 Others, like me, find that they prefer not to wear a bra at all, or find that a bra that doesn't "technically" fit is actually more comfortable.

-There's no solid evidence for either being better, by the way - if you ever want a long rant do ask me about the poor quality of research on this and the contradictory findings - so basically, just do what works for you!
+There's no solid evidence for either being better - if you ever want a long rant do ask me about the poor quality of research on this and the contradictory findings - so basically, just do what works for you!

 Katherine Hamilton also illustrates bra measuring broadly the way we do;

-Except we'd suggest not wearing a bra in the process and also, as always, we like to do it looking cross.
+Except we'd suggest not wearing a bra in the process (social media censors affect even illustrations!) and also, as always, we like to do it looking cross.

-Broadly speaking, the "don't add anything, what you measure is your back size" is used by all the full bust brands - and they usually cut their backs a bit tighter than we would - whereas core size brands, and especially older core sized brands, tend to be working on the system we do.
+Broadly speaking, the "don't add anything, what you measure is your back size" is used by all the full-bust brands - and they usually cut their backs tighter than we would - whereas core size brands, and especially older core sized brands, tend to be working on the system we do.

-This of course only applies in the UK, the rest of the world has its own systems and just so you know, the one we are most confused by is in Italy!
+This of course only applies in the UK, the rest of the world has its own systems - the one we are most confused by is in Italy!

 Now, because your cup size is based on the difference between your underbust and overbust, a brand that uses the "add nothing" method will mean that you find you have a bigger cup size.